 My GM Has A Faulty 10-Speed Transmission.
 What Do I Do?

-Lemon Law Help by Knight Law Group is an automotive lemon law firm that exclusively practices in California.
+Lemon Law Help by Knight Law Group is an automotive lemon law firm that exclusively practices in California, with offices in Los Angeles, San Francisco, Sacramento and Orange County.
 If you are a California resident who purchased or leased a defective vehicle from a licensed dealership in California, we may be able to help you get rid of your potential lemon and recover significant cash compensation.
-Model year restrictions apply: 2017–Present vehicle models only.
+Model year restrictions apply: 2020–Present vehicle models only.

-However, we cannot help those who reside outside of California or purchased their vehicle outside of California unless they are active duty members of the Armed Forces, nor will we be able to refer those to a lemon law firm in their states.
+However, we cannot help those who reside outside of California or purchased their vehicle outside of California unless they are active duty members of the Armed Forces, nor will we be able to refer them to a lemon law firm in their states.

 To learn more about the California Lemon Law and your legal rights, visit our guide on the California Lemon Law for more information.